 One per bike

 |Crank||SRM||SRM Powercontrol VI or the Garmin 705 as a head unit||Power output is recorded continuously at the transition between the crank and the chainrings|

 While the Power Tap (Hub) is significantly cheaper than the SRM (Crank), you will need to buy two Power Tap wheels; one for training and one for racing, because racing wheels are not suitable for daily use.
 Interestingly, even if you do buy two power tap wheels, you will still end up spending less than what you would on an SRM power meter.

-If you are using multiple wheel-sets you should look towards bottom bracket (Ergomo), pedal (Polar) or crank based (SRM) bicycle power meters.
-Use the hub power meters for if you are using a single wheel-set.
+If you are using multiple wheel-sets you should look towards bottom bracket (Ergomo), pedal (Polar), or crank-based (SRM) bicycle power meters.
+Use the hub power meters if you are using a single-wheel set.
 Just note: while the bottom bracket system by Ergomo is both reasonable in price and quality, it has a poor reputation for customer support and technical assistance.

 Where to Buy Cycling Power Meters?